Welcome to today's edition of the Rush 24-7 podcast.

 The fans don't know what's best for the game or the players or themselves.

-So the game has to be legit.
+So the game has to be legitimate.

-The owners they're just a bunch of mean, rich guys exploiting these players, and they don't care what happens to them.
+The owners, they're just a bunch of mean, rich guys exploiting these players, and they don't care what happens to them.

-Uh and so somebody has to do something.
+And so somebody has to do something.

 I think I can make my own choice.